Discover

 Astrophysics Scientist who manages the spectroscopic follow-up

-campaign of nearby supernovae with the Fred Lawrence Whipple Observatory
+campaign of nearby supernovae with the Fred Lawrence Whipple

-1.5 meter telescope.
-“Moreover, the website constitutes
+Observatory 1.5 meter telescope.
+“Moreover, the website

-aid in my daily professional activities.”
+is a fundamental aid in my daily professional activities.”

 Normally